 Relative references in parts shall be resolved as specified in RFC 3986 (§5 Reference Resolution), as extended in RFC 3987 (§6.5 Relative IRI References).

 This document introduces no changes to the resolution procedure, but Annex A introduces a preprocessing for generating relative references.
-[Editor's note: Should Annex A be dropped?]

 Base IRIs